Acer Iconia: Iconia Tab A200

 Similarly equipped as the A500, the A200 is a budget minded tablet that lacks a rear camera and an HDMI port.
 Two models offer 8 or 16 GB internal flash storage and 1 GB of DDR2 system memory.
 It is equipped with a dual-core Nvidia Tegra 2 SoC and features a 1280×800 screen resolution.
 The A200 features a USB and mini-USB input ports, as well as a MicroSD slot.
 The device shipped with the Android 3.2 (Honeycomb) operating system.

 In February 2012, an update to Android 4.0.3 (Ice Cream Sandwich) was made available via over-the-air update, less than a month after the tablet's release.
-It comes with Wi-Fi and blue tooth connectivity as well as the standard USB cable connection through the slave USB port which is extra on top of the full sized USB port, allowing direct connection to a PC and a printer or other USB device.
+It comes with Wi-Fi and bluetooth connectivity as well as the standard USB cable connection through the slave USB port which is extra on top of the full sized USB port, allowing direct connection to a PC and a printer or other USB device.